 Teach your children about sexuality (including personal safety).

 Know what your child is watching on TV, the phone, online (no pornography).

-Report ANY instants of a young children talking about a sexual act by a family member.
+Report ANY instants of young children talking about a sexual act by a family member.
 Children rarely lie about incest.
-If you have a child who come out later and tells you about sexual abuse by a sibling help them deal with it (don’t say get over it).
+If you have a child who comes out later and tells you about sexual abuse by a sibling help them deal with it (don’t say get over it).

 Good place to start for help (here)